AdaCore/uwrap/documentation/language_match.rst

 This value is a temporary valuation.
 If the predicate happens not to match, it will be reversed to its previous value upon exiting the predicate.

-Capturing can also be used to keep track of various values of the self reference through match expressions.
+Capturing can also be used to keep track of various values of the it reference through match expressions.
 For example:

 .. code-block:: text

-   match outer_self: self and some_property (self.something and outer_self.something);
+   match outer_it: it and some_property (it.something and outer_it.something);

 Boolean Expressions
 -------------------